celestial-d/celestial-d.github.io/_pages/cv.md

 Publications
 ======
+*On the Reproducibility of Bugs in File-System Aware Storage Applications, _Duo Zhang_, Tabassum Mahmud, Om Rameshwar Gatla, Runzhou Han, Yong Chen and Mai Zheng 16th International Conference on Networking, Architecture, and Storage (NAS), 2022

 * Understanding Configuration Dependencies of File Systems, Tabassum Mahmud, _Duo Zhang_, Om Rameshwar Gatla, Mai Zheng.
   Proceedings of the 14th ACM Workshop on Hot Topics in Storage and File Systems (HotStorage), 2022